isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

     }

 The third row in the table above describes the case in which the client requests that no DNS updates be done.
-The parameter, ``ddns-override-no-update``, can be used to instruct the server to disregard the client's wishes.
-When this parameter is true, kea-dhcp4 will generate DDNS update requests to kea-dhcp-ddns even if the client requests that no updates be done.
+The parameter ``ddns-override-no-update`` can be used to instruct the server to disregard the client's wishes.
+When this parameter is true, ``kea-dhcp4`` generates DDNS update requests to ``kea-dhcp-ddns`` even if the client requests that no updates be done.
 The N-S-O flags in the server's response to the client will be 0-1-1.